drtonyr/carbonTaxBackstop/docs/README.md

  | mean | 27412 | 21.5 | 4296 | 2038 | 10740 | 5096 |

 Looking at decile 1 we see that the Universal Income is set to exactly match the carbon tax.
-Deciles higher than this benefit finacially, those lower fund decarbonisation.
+Deciles higher than this benefit financially, those lower fund decarbonisation.
 The numbers in this table still don't reflect the change in expenditure due to price changes.

 ### Income elasticity of demand

 The [Income elasticity of demand](https://en.wikipedia.org/wiki/Income_elasticity_of_demand) measures the change in demand of an expenditure item with change in income.
-Commonly the model assumes that the relative change in depand is proportional to the relative change in income, or equivilently that demand is an [exponential function](https://en.wikipedia.org/wiki/Exponential_function).
+Commonly the model assumes that the relative change in demand is proportional to the relative change in income, or equivalently that demand is an [exponential function](https://en.wikipedia.org/wiki/Exponential_function).
 It is also possible to model demand as a [linear function](https://en.wikipedia.org/wiki/Linear_function) of income or as a [monomial](https://en.wikipedia.org/wiki/Monomial).

-Elasicity has been estimated using all three functions.
+Elasticity has been estimated using all three functions.
 The appendix contains plots for all expenditure items and one is given below.
-As can be seen there is no clear best fit, so for simpliity a linear relationship is used in the remainder of this work.
+As can be seen there is no clear best fit, so for simplicity a linear relationship is used in the remainder of this work.

 ![7.2.2](7.2.2.png)

 Note that whilst we regard income as the total of expenditure items, the income elasticity of demand model is not constrained so that the total change in demand equates to the change in income.
 Thus, if we apply a change in income it predicts a change in expenditure for each item but the total of predicted item expenditures does not equal the total expenditure.
 Other models could be developed but ethos of this work is to keep things as simple as possible so the process is iterated until the totals match.

-Another major limitation of this model is that it does not consider cross corelations, that is that the change in demand of one item may affect another.
-For example, when the carbon tax on natural gas makes electicity more economical for home heating it can be assumed that there will be a drastic reduction in gas usage and an equivelent increase in electicity usage.
+Another major limitation of this model is that it does not consider cross correlations, that is that the change in demand of one item may affect another.
+For example, when the carbon tax on natural gas makes electricity more economical for home heating it can be assumed that there will be a drastic reduction in gas usage and an equivalent increase in electricity usage.
 More subtly, it also assumes that a household which has exactly the same increase in costs due to carbon tax as is matched with the universal income will not change any expenditures.
-Whlist this may be true for some households, others may chose to spend on low carbon goods and so increase overall value and reduce carbon emissions.
-Thus the model presented here can be considered an upper bound on what is needed, in practice we will ne able to get away with lower carbon tax rates - this being perfectly acceptable behaviour for a backstop.
+Whilst this may be true for some households, others may chose to spend on low carbon goods and so increase overall value and reduce carbon emissions.
+Thus the model presented here can be considered an upper bound on what is needed, in practice we will be able to get away with lower carbon tax rates - this being perfectly acceptable behaviour for a backstop.

 ### Change in expenditure under a carbon tax